 It really struck me that this movie was a positive portrayal of a refugee situation at a time when a lot of rich, powerful white guys are doing their darndest to demonize refugees.
 Something else interesting is that the Asgardian citizens are portrayed by mostly white actors and actresses.
 Being a Marvel movie, Ragnarok will be seen by a large swath of the American population, including bigots, er, I mean Trump supporters.
 My hope is that the image of a bunch of white people seeking shelter as refugees will penetrate the skulls of some people and drive home the message that, “Oh, a refugee could look like me.
 Refugees could be anyone.
 I could be a refugee one day.
 Refugees are just like everyone else!
 We should help them!”
 Even if those refugees are a race of god-like aliens stranded aboard a spaceship, it still feels timely and topical.
 Spoilers End!

 - You Win Some, You Lose Some: Things are, like, really aggressive you guys.
 Mass shootings keep happening.
 Nuclear tensions are rising between the US and North Korea.
-A war-fueled famine is killing people in Yemen.
 I keep having to break up fights between 8-year-olds at work.
 It’s a tough world out there, and the rule seems to be that might makes right.
 As someone who is not powerful in any sense of the word (physically, economically, mentally, politically), I really just wish that everyone would try to get along, because I’m not trying to become collateral damage.
 It seems like the cause of a lot of bloodshed is the fact that people just won’t back down.
 We have to prove how tough we are.
 We have to be dominant.
 We have to emerge victorious.
 Superhero movies are some of the main culprits when it comes to perpetuating this narrative.
 The good guys always have the biggest bombs and the fastest spaceships.
 Even if they take a hit, they always recover and vanquish the bad guys.
 To do good, to be a hero, you have to be the strongest, you always have to keep fighting.
 Well, it’s not so in Ragnarok, and it’s refreshing.
 Throughout the movie, when faced with a challenge Thor rises to it and when other characters question why he insists on persevering he simply says, “Because that’s what heroes do.”
 Spoilers Begin!
 During the movie’s final showdown, Thor admits that there is no way he can overpower Hela.
 Physically, she is completely capable of decimating him, and there’s nothing he can do about it.
 Instead of continuing a fruitless battle that would probably kill him he assesses what’s the most important in the situation: saving innocent lives and then GTFO (getting the fuck out)!
 Not only does he admit defeat and turn tail and run, he also gives the villain exactly what she wants.
 He surrenders Asgard to Hela…after unleashing a demon on Asgard that he knows Hela will fight, destroying herself, the demon and Asgard in the process.
 Thor gives up.
 Thor loses.
 Thor retreats.
 In doing so, he rescues the civilians of Asgard and saves his own life.
 I would also like to point out that Thor is no less of a bad-ass masculine beefcake for having done so.
 Hmm, it’s almost as if being a man doesn’t have to be synonymous with never ever having a moment of weakness.
 Sometimes in life you get overpowered.
 Sometimes in life you lose face.
 Sometimes being a hero is just making the best of a bad situation, even if the end result is kind of shitty.
 Spoilers End!

 - The soundtrack makes me nostalgic for the 80s even though that is physically impossible as I was born in 1990.